turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/install-tef/with-guardrail-vpc/index.md

 ---
 title: With Guardrail VPC
-sidebar_label: With Guardrail VPC
+sidebar_label: Install TEF and New VPC
 ---

-# Install TEF With Guardrail VPC
+# Install TEF and New VPC

 In this guide, you will:
 - Use AWS Service Catalog to install Turbot Guardrails Enterprise Foundation (TEF).
 This guide demonstrates the installation process using the default `Network Option A - Created in this Stack`, where Turbot Guardrails manages the creation of the VPC and related networking resources.